Valery E. Forbes

 Valery E. Forbes is an American ecologist and professor specializing in environmental toxicology.
-She currently the Dean of the College of Biological Sciences at the University of Minnesota.
+Since the start of the 2022-2023 academic season, she has been the Dean of the Charles E. Schmidt College of Science at Florida Atlantic University.
 Her research expertise is in ecotoxicology, where she primarily studies effects of environmental stresses on organisms at different levels of biological organization.

 Education

 As an undergraduate student, Forbes received B. A.'s in Biology and Geology at Binghamton University in 1983.
 She later attended Stony Brook University, completing her M.S. in Marine Environmental Sciences in 1984, and her PhD in Coastal Oceanography in 1988.

 Scientific contributions

 Research in the Forbes lab is aimed at improving environmental management through increased understanding of how risks, such as exposure to toxins and temperature change, impact ecosystems.
 With over 350 peer reviewed publications and a google scholar citation index of 8658, Forbes is an internationally recognized expert in assessing risks to complex ecosystems through population modeling.
 Her expertise led to her participation of an advisory council formed to advise SETAC-Europe about using mechanistic effect models for ecological risk assessment of chemicals.